m-kupiec/compendium-javascript/README.md

 `new Array(n)` creates an array with n `undefined` elements

-Accessing array element at an non-found index results in `undefined`
+Accessing an array element at a non-found index results in getting an `undefined` value

 ```js
 for (el of [1, 2, 3]) {